The Jacket (Atlanta): Plot

 Earn (Donald Glover) wakes up in a house after a party, where the owner wants him gone.
 Earn suddenly realizes that he lost his blue bomber jacket and the owner claims not to know anything.
 He decides to follow back on the events of the previous day to find the jacket, as it carries important items.

 He goes to a strip club, where he checks with a stripper about his actions the previous night, where she says she was with a woman but apparently is not a stripper.
 He leaves the club, and checks some Snapchat stories, where he, Alfred (Brian Tyree Henry) and Darius (Lakeith Stanfield) were drinking at a bar and then left for the strip club on an Uber, with a woman accompanying them.
 Through the stories, he sees that he no longer wore the jacket at the strip club.
 He meets with Alfred and Darius on the couch, where he contacts the Uber driver.
-The driver confirms he has the jacket but wants $50 to give it back.
+The driver confirms he has the jacket, but wants $50 to deliver it to him.

-Alfred and Darius drive Earn to the driver's house.
+Earn convinces Alfred and Darius to drive him to the driver's house.
 However, while they wait in their car, Alfred feels something weird is going on.
 As they try to leave, their car is intercepted by police cars, who were surveilling the area.
-The police state that the driver is a notorious drug and weapon dealer.
-Suddenly, they see the driver try to escape on foot, while wearing Earn's jacket.
-The police shoot the driver in the back, killing him and damaging the jacket.
-Earn asks the officers to check the pockets but the police find nothing on them, and ask him to leave the scene.
+The police surround them, guns drawn, aggressively ordering the three out of the car.
+Through shouted questioning, we learn the Uber driver is a notorious drug and weapons dealer.
+The driver bursts from the house, attempting to escape on foot, wearing Earn's jacket.
+The police open fire, shooting the driver in the back, killing him and damaging the jacket.
+Earn asks the officers to check the pockets but the police find nothing in them, and order him to leave the scene.

 After the events, Alfred pays Earn his fee and invites him to his house, but he instead goes to meet with Van (Zazie Beetz) and Lottie.
 He is then visited by his co-worker Swiff (Harold House Moore), who hands him keys, the important items in his jacket that he asked him to guard at the club.
 As Earn prepares to leave, he gives the money to Van, who offers him to stay to sleep but he declines.
 Earn leaves and arrives at a storage facility, where he uses the key to unlock a unit.
 The unit is revealed to be a makeshift place where he is sleeping.
 He stares at $200 that he kept for himself as he turns off the lights, preparing to sleep.